Recommended

 On the flip side, box jumps – with the arm swing that precedes the jump – are a no-go and something that I would not have initially guessed would cause discomfort.

-To be certain if a movement can be done with injury, you must test.
+To be certain if a movement can be done with injury you must test.
 And if you experience even the slightest amount of discomfort during the test, you must abandon the movement while the injury heals.

-2. Be extra diligent with your nutrition and sleep.
 It goes without saying that solid nutrition and rest strategies should always be a part of your overall health and fitness regimen.

-But we all slack from time to time… the cheat day that turns into the cheat weekend, a few nights of lost sleep and alcohol consumption because a long lost college roommate calls, the never ending temptation of Ben & Jerry’s Mint Chocolate Cookie ice cream.
+But we all slack from time to time… the cheat day that turns into the cheat weekend, a few nights of lost sleep and alcohol consumption because a long-lost college roommate calls, the never-ending temptation of Ben & Jerry’s Mint Chocolate Cookie ice cream.

 icecream